krishnakumar-kapil/krishnakumar-kapil.github.io/_posts/2018-06-07-italy-trip.md

 <iframe width="800px" height="500px" src="https://tripblan.com/map/italy-trip?maplines=true&day=1&color=0094ff&markercolor=0094ff" style="border: #dddddf 1px solid;  border-radius: 3px;"></iframe>
 </div>

 I arrived separately from my parents in Rome at 6:30 in the morning.
 While I had to take a short train ride to get to the main terminal to collect my bags and go through immigration, my parents didn't have any of these difficulties.
-When we have travelled in the past to a different country, we usually try to get atleast one sim card of the local country such that we have local data as well as giving local numbers in case that ever arises.
+When we have traveled in the past to a different country, we usually try to get at least one sim card of the local country such that we have local data as well as giving local numbers in case that ever arises.
 However, the airport didn't have these services until after exiting the main section which meant I had to wait while my parents arrived at 9:30 to get these sims.
 We managed to get 2 sim cards with 8 gb of data with Vodafone at €55, which seemed an okay price to pay.
 We luckily didn't have any data or connection related issues throughout our trip, though we did have offline google maps that ended up being a lifesaver.

-Another concern we had was transport from Rome Fiumicino airport to the Hotel in the center of Rome that was a hour away.
+Another concern we had was transport from Rome Fiumicino airport to the Hotel in the center of Rome that was an hour away.
 While Uber existed, it was incredibly expensive costing around €85 for a basic car.
-With 3 large suitcases this wasn't feasible.
+With 3 large suitcases, this wasn't feasible.
 Public transport to the center was also turning out to be expensive with the train costing €14 per person while taxis costed €48 (though we didn't know they had a fixed rate before).
 A smart private shuttle operator managed to catch us in time while we were sorting out the sim card situation.

 ---

 ### Hotel Centro

-We arrived at our hotel around 11 am and were greeted by an extremely stern faced Italian gentlemen, who I believe never smiled during the whole time we interacted with him.
+We arrived at our hotel around 11 am and were greeted by an extremely stern-faced Italian gentlemen, who I believe never smiled during the whole time we interacted with him.
 This kicked off a consistent pattern among all locals that we encountered where it was rare to find anyone who smiled or greeted a tourist happily as in the US or other countries.
 It seemed as if the concept of the guest being the highest priority wasn't present, which was sad to notice.
 The hotel was located in an alleyway off the main road in an old but decently kept building.
 However, their wifi situation was terrible and I don't think we were able to ever connect multiple devices to the network at any one time.
-We also noticed that there seemed to be a staffing issue in most hotels, where a single person would be responsible for multiple things like housekeeping, breakfast and general issues.
+We also noticed that there seemed to be a staffing issue in most hotels, where a single person would be responsible for multiple things like housekeeping, breakfast, and general issues.

 ---